t1m1t/batsu_app/README.md

 Prototype Instructions:

 A. Prerequisite:
     All prototypes require npm to be installed on your local machine because our project is using React.
 Please take following steps to set up the project environment:

    The prototypes also require a LAMP/MAMP stack.
 Rename "mysql_connect.php.config" to "mysql_connect.php" and fill out your MySQL username and password credentials.

 _________________________________________________________________

 B. Account Creation
+   Update the axios call on src/components/sign_up.js within handleAxios() function with the correct file path for your local machine.

+   Features for this prototype include: Input Validation(email validation, phone validation, password validation, password check, and an age requirement).

+   Future versions will include: instructions for password(include 1 capital case, 1 lower case, 1 number, and between 8-32 characters) and age requirements(10+ years).

 C. Account Creation with Facebook

 D. Event Creation

 E.